Plan Your Visit

 See more than 250 fossil tracks at the paleontologist-rated #1 Dinosaur Tracksite in the nation, and see the site of the first-named Stegosaurus bone fossils!

 Take a guided tour or a self-guided walk at your own pace.
-Field Guides and downloadable audio tours are also available.
+Field Guides and downloadable audio tours are also available for purchase.

 Guided Public Bus Tour